 A gradual dislocation of the great toe joint causing the movement of the great toe toward the second toe with a “bump on the bone” appearing on the inside of the foot.Most people believe that shoes cause bunion.
 Shoes do not cause bunions, but may hasten their appearance at an earlier age.
 Approximately 90% of the bunion deformities are inherited.
 Normally, a bunion deformity is a progressive problem.
 The longer it exists, the more the great toe moves toward the second toe and the larger the bump becomes.
 In addition to being unattractive and painful, an untreated bunion can cause hammertoes, corns, callus, arthritis of the joint and chronic discomfort.

-California Foot & Ankle Institute has spent the last 40 years perfecting minimally invasive surgery to correct bunions, and patients who qualify for this type of surgery are always happy with their decision.
+California Foot & Ankle Institute has spent the last 20 years perfecting minimally invasive surgery to correct bunions, and patients who qualify for this type of surgery are always happy with their decision.
 Using fluoroscopy assistance, our doctors are able to operate on your bunions by making only very small incisions in your foot.
-Surgery is performed with a local anesthetic at an outpatient surgery center, and most patients experience no pain during the procedure.
+Surgery is typically performed under monitored anesthesia (twilight) with a local anesthetic at an outpatient surgery center, and most patients experience no pain during the procedure.
 Benefits of MIS for bunions include:

-Our bunion patients who undergo minimally invasive bunion surgery can leave the ambulatory surgical center after the procedure is completed in a post-operative shoe or boot; they usually return to work within a few days and hospitalization is not necessary.
+Our bunion patients who undergo minimally invasive bunion surgery can leave the ambulatory surgical center after the procedure is completed in a post-operative boot; they usually return to work within a few days and hospitalization is not necessary

 Your first appointment with us is completely free, so don’t wait any longer to seek help for your painful bunions.
 We are open five days a week and have a staff of experienced doctors ready to meet with you about Irvine, CA bunion surgery.
 Call today to schedule your appointment or call (949) 833-3406.